gdiet/backup/README.md

 If you want to write, update, or read files in the dedup file system, you have to "mount" it first.
 Note that the dedup file system must be initialized before you can mount it, see above.
 Here are the steps to mount the dedup file system:

-* If you have installed DedupFS in the repository directory as recommended, start the dedup file system by running `gui-dedupfs` in the repository directory, e.g. by double-clicking.
+* If you have installed DedupFS in the repository directory as recommended, start the dedup file system by running `gui-dedupfs` in the repository directory, for example by double-clicking.
 * After some time the DedupFS GUI will open, showing log entries.
 * After some time a log entry will tell you that the dedup file system is started.
 * In the log entries, you see among others which repository is used and where the dedup file system is mounted.

 Notes:

-* The default mount point on Windows is `J:\`, on Linux `tmp/mnt`.
+* The default mount point on Windows is `J:\`, on Linux `/tmp/mnt`.
 To mount the file system somewhere else, call the script with a `mount=<mount target>` parameter.
 * On Linux, mount the dedup file system to an existing empty writable directory.
 * Don't mount more than one dedup file system if you can avoid it.
 If you cannot avoid it, make sure the dedup file systems have unique mount points configured - see below.
 * The `gui-dedupfs` creates a database backup before mounting the file system, so you can restore the previous state of the file system if something goes wrong.